jbrinchmann/workshop-physis/README.md

 setting up a conda environment.
 It is definitely better to keep your TensorFlow/keras etc setup out of your default Python work environment.
-Most of the packages are also installed with `pip` rather than conda, so what I use in this case is:
+Most of the packages are also installed with `pip` rather than conda, so what I use in this case for tensorflow is:

 ```
 > conda create -n tensorflow pip